CristinaNogRod/Fairness/README.md

 # FAIR Score guided Outlier Detection (FSGOD)

-This repository contains the source code and results generated for this work
+This repository contains the source code and results generated for the paper: [TODO](www.google.com)

 ## Setup